we-push-it/ansible_cmdb/README.md

 ## Custom Plugins

-Create your own ideas and store your custom plugins in tasks/reports/custom_reports
+Store custom plugins in tasks/reports/custom_reports

-## ansible-lint
+## Compliance

-Role passes the ansible-lint production profile with 0 errors.
+This role passes the ansible-lint production profile with zero errors.

 # Contribute

-Help us!
-Send issues and contribute your ideas.
+We welcome contributions!
+Please report issues and share your ideas to help us improve.